A Framework and Benchmark for Deep Batch Active Learning for Regression: Kernels

 and kernel matrices $k(\bfx, \calX) = (k(\bfx, \bfx_i))_i \in \bbR^{1 \times n}$, $k(\calX, \calX) = (k(\bfx_i, \bfx_j))_{ij} \in \bbR^{n \times n}$, $k(\calX, \bfx) = (k(\bfx_i, \bfx))_i \in \bbR^{n \times 1}$.

-\subsection{Base kernels}
+\subsection{Base Kernels}

 We first discuss various options for creating base kernels that induce some notion of similarity on the training and pool inputs.
-An overview over these base kernels can be found in \Cref{table:base_kernels}.
+An overview of these base kernels can be found in \Cref{table:base_kernels}.

-\subsubsection{Linear kernel}
+\subsubsection{Linear Kernel}